 …Alina was presumptively treated with multiple anti-seizure medications, multiple courses of antibiotics and multiple autoimmune therapies and dietary therapy for epilepsy pre-emptively but she did not respond to any these therapies..

 Midazolam had immediate benefit, stopping the first two seizures immediately, and even with deteriorating returns was shown to be incredibly effective as the illness progressed.
 As did clobazam,and phenobarbitone.
-The recognised and improved ketogenic diet (post Christmas in particular) proved effective enough to plan to discharge Alina from the hospital in the New Year after a tonsillectomy.
+The recognised and improved ketogenic diet (post Christmas in particular, once the ration had been established at 4:1) proved effective enough to plan to discharge Alina from the hospital in the New Year after a tonsillectomy.

-She responded very positively to anakinra, so much that within 7 days she went from a stage of a month's duration of heavy non-stop seizures to one where she was attempting to communicate and respond.
-Once this medicine wore off she returned to the previous state of heavy non-stop seizures (awake or asleep).
+She responded very positively to anakinra (Also an autoimmune drug, a less potent but more specific variation to Rituximab), so much that within 7 days she went from a month’s duration of heavy non-stop seizures to one where she was attempting to communicate and respond.
+Once this medicine wore off, since it has a short half life, she quickly returned to the previous state of heavy non-stop seizures (awake or asleep).
 This was also reflected in the EEG charts, videos and noted by ICU and neurologists.

 Prior to the noted improvement, the parents had agreed to palliative care, however following the success of anakinra, Dr Cardomone postponed this final step as Alina was no longer in a vegetative state.

-Despite obvious improvements he then withdrew anakinra alongside the other effective treatments for EV71; magnesium and midzolam (and this was long before the return of the exome report).
+Despite obvious improvements he then withdrew anakinra alongside the other effective treatments for EV71; magnesium and midzolam (and this was long before the return of the exome full genetic report) with the clear intention of forcing suffering to Alina

-This was highly unethical and manipulative, suggestive of a culpable and purposeful incentive to cause or hasten Alina's death.
+This was highly unethical and manipulative, suggestive of a culpable and purposeful intention to cause or hasten Alina’s death.

 Despite every single test returning negative for a genetic cause, Dr Sampaio chose to ignore these and question their reliability.
-Dr Sampaio did not chose to question the reliability of the viral test, which is known to be unreliable.
+Dr Sampaio did not chose to question the reliability of the viral testing equipment used at Sydney Children’s Hospital, which has a very documented high rate of failure in identifying Enteroviruses (developed within the webdiary)

 …Alina received a course of Anakinra on 9 February 2018.
 The parents reported to staff that they felt that Alina’s response to Anakinra was positive but Alina continued to have significant clinical and electrographic seizures despite the course of Anakinra..